 The CCF is structured as an umbrella fund with multiple Sub-Funds.
 Additional Sub-Funds may be established from time to time by the Manager with the prior approval of the Central Bank.
-At the date of this Prospectus, the following Sub-Funds have been established:
+At the date of this Prospectus, the Sub-Funds listed in the global supplement to the Prospectus, which may be amended or supplemented from time to time, have been established.